vsirotin/si-units/README.md

 ![alt Genesis rules of International System of Units_(Source: Wikipedia) ](https://github.com/vsirotin/si-units/blob/main/docs/images/si-genesis.png)

+**KotUniL** library covers all units of SI base, derived, accepted units and SI- Prefixes like meter, second etc. [(see Wikipedia)](https://en.wikipedia.org/wiki/International_System_of_Units) as well as some other common units like currencies, percentages etc.

 **KotUniL (Kotlin Units Library)** a library of functions and objects of Kotlin that meet the following requirements in total:
-1. It covers all units of SI base, derived, accepted units and SI- Prefixes (see https://en.wikipedia.org/wiki/International_System_of_Units) like meter, second etc. as well as some other common units like currencies, percentages etc.
-2. It allows various formulas to be written in Kotlin in a way maximally similar to the way formulas are written in physics and economics.
+1. It allows various formulas to be written in Kotlin in a way maximally similar to the way formulas are written in physics and economics.
-3. It allows analyzing dimensions of results of applications of complicated formulas.
+2. It allows analyzing dimensions of results of applications of complicated formulas.
-4. It allows to detect most of the typical errors when working with SI units already at the compilation stage.
+3. It allows to detect most of the typical errors when working with SI units already at the compilation stage.
 Errors in incorrect use of physical units in complex formulas are detected in runtime.
-5. It is pure library (no plug-in, no parser etc.), it has no dependencies
+4. It is pure library (no plug-in, no parser etc.), it has no dependencies

 ### Project structure